rishav-eulb/100-days-of-move/docs/PublishPackage.md

 ```
 movement move view --function-id <Address_created>::thoughts::get_thoughts --args address:<Address_created>
 ```
-- You'll see the following output on the cli
+- You'll see the following output on the cli. _The below output is what I entered as my thought_
 ```
 {
   "Result": [